AI in Assessment

 Awards at Newcastle University are made, and classified, based on evidence that students have met or exceeded the learning outcomes for their programme of study.
 However, as stated by the QAA, “the rapid rise and ubiquity of Generative Artificial Intelligence software means that some or all the assessments that currently contribute to the evidence base may no longer be confidently ascribed to an individual student.”
 This situation will only become more challenging as AI platforms evolve and become more seamlessly embedded in the systems we use every day.

 In line with Newcastle University's new Education Strategy and 5 Principles for the Use of AI, we therefore need to review our assessments to ensure they measure student knowledge and competencies in a rigorous and AI-resilient manner.
-Colleagues should also consider their assessment mix and aim to reduce the emphasis on new high-stakes exams, favouring more diverse, authentic, and lower-weighted assessments – assessments that offer students better learning opportunities, that encourage them to improve through feedback, and that enhance their overall perception of assessment value.
+However, colleagues must consider their programme's full assessment journeys, and only move to high-stakes exams where absolutely necessary to ensure award integrity.
+Beyond that, a programme should feature a range of diverse, inclusive and authentic assessment types that challenge students and helps them to develop their skills.

 Reviewing your assessment strategies

-In responding to the threat of AI to academic integrity, many colleagues will choose to focus on redesigning assessments so that they are less likely to be influenced by AI technology, while others will transition to assessments that permit the use of, or actively incorporate, generative AI tools in their completion.
+Many colleagues will choose to focus on redesigning current assessments so that they are less likely to be influenced by AI technology, while others will transition to assessments that permit the use of, or actively incorporate, generative AI tools in their completion.
 Either approach is acceptable, but the latter will ensure greater relevancy and sustainability in the long term.

 Selecting new modes of assessment